MatiKHO/MatiKHO/README.md

 ### 🚀 About Me

-<p align="center">I'm a full stack web developer who loves turning ideas into beautiful and functional digital experiences.
-With a strong eye for **UX/UI Design** and a passion for **videogames**, I bring creativity, precision, and energy to every line of code.</p>
+I'm a full stack web developer who loves turning ideas into beautiful and functional digital experiences.
+With a strong eye for **UX/UI Design** and a passion for **videogames**, I bring creativity, precision, and energy to every line of code.

 - 🧠 Always learning, always building
 - 💡 Design-focused thinker